Custom Entryway Stained Glass for Salt Lake City Homes

-2. The piece is transported back to our glass workshop, where it is soaked in a special solution for 10 days.
-This solution gently softens the cement binding the glass to the lead and cleans the glass.
+2. The piece is transported back to our glass workshop, where it is soaked in a proprietary cleaning solution for at least two weeks.
+This solution gently softens the cement binding the glass to the lead and cleans off all dirt and impurity buildup from over the century.

 3. The window is then dismantled.
 Usable glass is saved, while broken glass fragments are recycled or repurposed.